Are Your Hands Going Numb?

 Open carpal tunnel release surgery

 Open carpal tunnel release surgery means the surgeon makes a slit in your hand about 2-3 inches long.
 Then the surgeon cuts a ligament holding your wrist bones together.
-As the bones snap apart, they decompress the nerve trapped between them.
-The nerve decompressing then relieves symptoms.
+As the bones snap apart, they decompress the median nerve trapped between them.
+The nerve decompression then relieves symptoms.

 Endoscopic carpal tunnel release surgery